Alfresco/docs-alfresco/content-services/latest/admin/query-accelerator.md

 properties or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
 Query sets are defined using JSON files.

-3. Administrators perform a query set refresh in the Alfresco Administration Console.
+3. Administrators perform a query set refresh in the Admin Console.
 The addition of new query sets, the replacement of an existing query set or complete removal does not require a restart, an outage or have a major impact on normal operations.
 The `alfresco.log` will contain messages to reflect progress.
 When a new query set is identified, the system will start populating a denormalized table in the background.
 It will also abandon the table population before it is complete, if a new version of the query set is created.
 The implementation will also need to identify a query